 Why wait to try one?
-Your students might learn something!
+Engage Your Students Today!

 This past May, I travelled to the OAME 2012 Annual Conference in Kingston to present the Tap Into Teen Minds iPad Classroom to colleagues across Ontario.
 Leading up to the conference, I had heard a lot of buzz about some of the keynote speakers and was constantly being asked by attendees if I would be attending the Dan Meyer session on problem solving.
 Although I never made it known to anyone, I really didn’t understand how people could be so excited to checkout a math speaker who was going to go on for over an hour about problem solving.